EqualifyEverything/equalify/CONTRIBUTING.md

 ## Progress Depends on Bugs
 I am inspired by the development of [Gutenberg](https://github.com/WordPress/gutenberg).

-A community of engaged devs builds the future of WordPress around issues that can be easily reported by any user.
+A community of engaged devs builds the future of WordPress around issues that are reported by users.

 I hope folks, no matter their expertise, contribute to Equalify.